rileymcaz/assignments/PM2.md

 each tab should be 750 pixels wide.
 The shown body is rounded in all free areas.

 Clicking on a tab should display the content of only that tab.
-All content should be within a single HTML file.
-Do not use multiple files.
-Consider using `display: none;` in CSS to hide content.
+All text content should be within a single HTML file.
+Do not use multiple HTML files.
+Consider using `display: none;` in CSS to hide content and JS to handle the interactivity.

 The body text should be 12 pt sans-serif and black.
 Blocks of text should be prevented from running within 25pts of the left and right side.
 There should